erikfenriz/hello-world/README.md

 # Development Environment

-Tools used: IDE Webstorm, Browder Google Chrome and its integrated develeper tools, Terminal, Git.
+Tools used: IDE Webstorm, Browder Google Chrome and its integrated develeper tools, Terminal, Git.<br>
-Languages & Technologies Used:
+Languages & Technologies Used:<br>
-HTML: The standard markup language for creating web pages and structuring content.
+HTML: The standard markup language for creating web pages and structuring content.<br>
 JavaScript: A scripting or programming language that allows you to implement complex features on web pages.

 # Useful Websites